Rn-Nex/rn-nex-ui/README.md

 - `isFocused`: Indicates if the input is focused.
 - `errorColor`: Color to use when there is an error.
 - `variant`: The variation type of the text field (outlined or filled).
+- `square` prop allows control over border radius.
+- `hideLabel` prop for scenarios where the label is unnecessary.

 ### `InputLabelProps`